-Once these leaves compost down, the volume will be a fraction of what they are when first collected.
+Once these leaves are composted down, the volume will be a fraction of what they were when first collected.

-I very seldom will rake leaves, it just goes against my grain.
+I very seldom rake leaves, it just goes against my grain.

 It’s frustrating that the pile of leaves gets bigger and harder to move as you rake.

 Instead, I like to mow over the leaves and let them spread over the yard as a natural ground cover.